rbogle/backstage-on-aws/README.md

 - POSTGRES_PORT --> (Optional) defaults to 5432
 - POSTGRES_DB --> (Optional) no default lets backstage define
 - POSTGRES_USER --> (Optional) defaults to 'postgres'
-- POSTGRES_PASSWORD --> Not needed, will get generated and set on the fly
+- POSTGRES_PASSWORD --> (Optional) Not needed, will get generated and over-written on the fly
+- POSTGRES_HOST --> (Optional) Not needed, will get generated and over-written on the fly

 ### Routing & Discovery
 - HOST_NAME --> (Optional) defaults to backstage